 Other authors have also [...]

 The highly sensitive person (HSP) thrives in a supportive atmosphere.
 We can learn a lot about creating that atmosphere from positive psychology.
 With its focus on happiness and the factors that help individuals and communities thrive, it is a good fit for the HSP.
-Instead of endlessly trying to fix what we don't like about ourselves, the research is clear that we can use our innate strengths and core abilities to "crowd out" the negative.
-So you too can become a more effective, confidant, and [...]
+Instead of endlessly trying to fix what we don’t like about ourselves, the research is clear that we can use our innate strengths and core abilities to crowd out the negative.
+In this post we identify ten misconceptions [...]

 The highly sensitive person is typically compassionate and conscientious.
 Must they accept that the bad really is stronger than the good?
 Some scientists have put forth the idea that humans have a negativity bias.
 But, is it possible that what we have is actually a survival bias?
 That we pay attention on a priority basis to those essential issues so that lesser concerns can have meaning?

 The present thinking seems to be that the bad is stronger than the good:

 “Over and over,” [...]

 Happiness and the Highly Sensitive Person, Part II